mejia-dev/epicodus-capstone-mvp/Timetracker.md

         * Changed removal function to not be random in order to maintain consistency in experience between players.
 Confirmed via playthrough that the game is challenging but playable, as desired.
     * Add new variable `globalEnemiesPerLevelDisplay` that will render the total number of enemies in the level (for use in the HUD, since the previous variable was incorrect after reductions).
     * Clean up code.
       * Ran ESLint and found that `globalEnemyTimer` is no longer being used.
 Removed it and the timeout that it was attached to.
+    * Merge `enemy-upgrade` branch into `main`.
+Delete `enemy-upgrade` branch.

 * 2024-04-30 - 11.48 hours total